h-iwata/MultiplayPaint/README.md

 # MultiplayPaint
-Test multiplay app using cocos2d-x and photon
+Multiplayer app demo using cocos2d-x and photon.